John Dalgleish Donaldson: Education

 In 1963, Donaldson graduated from the University of Edinburgh with a BSc degree with honours in Mathematics and Physics.
 After Edinburgh, Donaldson moved to Australia to work under the direction of mathematician Professor David Elliott at the University of Tasmania, taking a PhD in Mathematics in 1967.

 Career

 After receiving his doctorate in 1967, Donaldson remained at the University of Tasmania as a lecturer in applied mathematics, becoming Dean of UTAS Faculty of Science until retiring in 2003.
+He specialised in numerical analysis and has an Erdős number of 3.

-With the Earl of Dunmore, he served on the Scottish Australian Heritage Council.
+With the Earl of Dunmore, Donaldson served on the Scottish Australian Heritage Council.

 Professor of Applied Mathematics at the Korea Advanced Institute of Science and Technology (KAIST), Donaldson was previously a Visiting Professor at several universities in Houston, Montreal, then Oxford, from 2004 at Aarhus University and from 2006 also at the University of Copenhagen.

-A keen rugby player and a member of the University Associates Rugby Union Club, John Donaldson is renown as having captained the last Tasmanian State Rugby Team to play against a touring New Zealand All Black Team, at Queensborough Oval, Hobart, on 25 May 1968.
+A keen rugby player and a member of the University Associates Rugby Union Club, Donaldson is renowned as having captained the first Tasmanian State Rugby Team to play against a touring New Zealand All Blacks team, at Queenborough Oval, Hobart, on 25 May 1968, which the All Blacks won 74–0.